-NOTE: If you will be using a sub.subdomain.ucdavis.edu domain name, including www.yoursitename.ucdavis.edu, please alert firstname.lastname@example.org so we can configure the SSL certificate appropriately.
+NOTE: If you will be using a sub.subdomain.ucdavis.edu domain name, including www.yoursitename.ucdavis.edu, please alert firstname.lastname@example.org so we can configure the SSL certificate appropriately in advance.
 If you do not, your site will show a security error.
-Be aware that this sub.subdomain set up does require additional steps to configure and if you have a specific launch date in mind, please note that these SSL certificates will be added at the end of each month as they take two-to-three weeks to process due to the administrative steps we are required to complete.
+Be aware that this sub.subdomain setup does require additional steps to configure and if you have a specific launch date in mind, please note that these SSL certificates 3-4 weeks to process due to the administrative steps we are required to complete.

 Step 4: Select your launch day